Skip to main content

 /<\/html>|<\/body>/, //this regular expression must match on the received page

-['XXXX'], //this substring must not exist on the received page
+['XXXX'], //this substring must not be present on the received page

 (data, hdr) => {